-Fabric expansion joints are used to insulate, to avoid mechanical loads and to protect against abrasion.
-They offer advantages for the pipe work designer as they can absorb movements simultaneously in several directions.
+Fabric expansion joints insulate, avoid mechanical loads, and protect against abrasion.
+They offer advantages for the piping designer as they can absorb movements simultaneously in several directions.
 Further, they have almost no reactive forces and require little space.
-Fabric expansion joints are easy to customize to suit existing operating conditions and are easy to transport and install.
+Fabric joints are easy to customize.
+Therefore, it can suit existing operating conditions.
+Furthermore, they are easy to transport and install.

 Fabric Pipe Expansion Joints

 Fabric expansion joints in ducts carry hot gases at low pressures.
 Therefore, the temperature and flow rates of those gases will determine the primary design parameters.

 The amount and abrasiveness of the solids suspended in those gases also play a deciding factor in manufacturing your pipe expansion joint.